complyue/hbipy/Readme.md

         po2peer, ho4peer = po, ho

+    # this is the service method doing its job
+    # it's called by service consumer as scripted through hbi wire
     async def do_job(action, data_len):
-        global po2peer: hbi.PostingEnd
-        global ho4peer: hbi.HostingEnd
+        # this method expects binary input in addition to vanilla args (the `action` arg e.g.)

-        # can be plain binary blob
+        # which can be received as plain blob
         job_data = bytearray(data_len)
         # or numpy array with shape&dtype infered from data_len
         #shape, dtype = data_len
         #job_data = np.empty(shape, dtype)
+        # or any form as a binary stream

+        # a single binary buffer or an iterator of binary buffers can be passed to
+        # `co_recv_data()` so long as their summed bytes count matches that sent by
+        # the peer endpoint
         await ho4peer.co_recv_data(job_data)

-        # use action/job_data
+        # use all inputs, i.e. action/job_data
         job_result = ...

         # !! try best to avoid such synchronous service calls !!
         if POOR_THROUGHPUT:
+            # send back the code snippet of result, which will be landed by peer hosting endpoint,
+            # and the eval result received by consumer application via `await co.recv_obj()`
             await ho4peer.co_send_obj(repr(job_result))
             # !! this holds down throughput REALLY !!
         else:
             # it's best for throughput to send asynchronous notification back
-            # to the service consumer
+            # to the service consumer context
             await ho4peer.co_send_code(rf'''
 job_done({job_result!r})
 ''')